MicrocontrollersDev/Alternatives/README.md

 ## For Contributors:

+- Please make all your changes in a feature branch instead of main/master
 - Follow the style that everything else is using in that specific list
 - Make sure that the option that lets me make changes to your pull request is enabled
 - If you are going to update/add a mod, make sure that you change/add it on every list where applicable